shsagir/play-area-sync/docs/app.md

 ## Understanding the platform

 We claim that the fortrabbit hosting platform is different to classical hosting.
-Our comparsion pages give you a good picture what fortrabbit is about:
+Our comparison pages give you a good picture what fortrabbit is about:

 * [How fortrabbit is different than VPS hosting](https://www.fortrabbit.com/why-not-vps)
 * [How IaaS is being used](https://www.fortrabbit.com/why-not-aws)